awsdocs/amazon-fsx-lustre-user-guide/doc_source/getting-started-step2.md

-# Step 2: Install and Configure the Lustre Client on Your Instance Before Mounting Your File System<a name="getting-started-step2"></a>
+# Step 2: Install and configure the Lustre client on your instance before mounting your file system<a name="getting-started-step2"></a>

-To mount your Amazon FSx for Lustre file system from your Amazon EC2 instance, first install the Lustre client\.
+To mount your Amazon FSx for Lustre file system from your Amazon EC2 instance, first install the Lustre 2\.10 client\.
+The 2\.10 versions of the Lustre client support Amazon FSx for Lustre versions 2\.10 and 2\.12\.

 **To download the Lustre client onto your Amazon EC2 instance**